geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 <img src="../img/layer-settings/edit_custom_format.jpg" class="ms-docimage"  style="max-width:600px;"/>

-In here the user can insert the text to be displayed getting feature Info, with the possibility to wrap the desired properties.
-For example, if the goal is to inform about the States name, an option could be to insert the following text:
+In here it is possible to insert the text to be displayed through the [Identify Tool](side-bar.md#identify-tool), with the possibility to wrap the desired properties. <br>
+Let's make an example: we assume to have a layer where each record corresponds to a USA State geometry in the map.
+In the [Attribute Table](attributes-table.md) of this layer there's the `STATE_NAME` field that, for each record, contains a text value with the name of the State. <br>
+If the goal is to show, performing the [Identify Tool](side-bar.md#identify-tool), only the State name, an option could be to insert the following text on the Template text editor:

 <img src="../img/layer-settings/GFI_template_ex.jpg" class="ms-docimage"  style="max-width:400px;"/>

-In this case, by clicking on the map, the feature information returns:
+In this case, by clicking on the map, the [Identify Tool](side-bar.md#identify-tool) returns:

 <img src="../img/layer-settings/GFI_template_ex1.jpg" class="ms-docimage"/>

+Using the `${properties.NAME_OF_THE_FIELD}` format, as you can see, it is possible to call dynamically the records of the chosen field matching the coordinates of the [Identify Tool](side-bar.md#identify-tool).